csev/idempotent/DESIGN.md

 Idempotent lets Sakai to get *closer* to a pure cloud deployment where you can track a branch in production.

-Not all migrations will fit into Idempotent - we will need ot gain experience in this.
+Not all migrations will fit into Idempotent - we will need to gain experience in this.
 Over time, we might add features to Idempotent to the point where we can handle all or nearly all migrations through this approach.  but that will take time and experience.
 Initially we will keep expectations low